nginxinc/mra-content-service/README.md

 | Variable Name | Description | Example Value |
 | ------------- | ----------- | ----------- |
 | RETHINKDB_URL | The internal URL of the content service, including the port | content-db.local:28015 |

+#### \*Disclaimer\*

+In this service, the `nginx/ssl/dhparam.pem` file is provided for ease of setup.
+In production environments, it is highly recommended for secure key-exchange to replace this file with your own generated DH parameter.